Back To School Critical Thinking Lesson Plans PDF for Middle School / High School in a World with ChatGPT

 Critical Thinking Middle School – English Language Arts / Homeroom / Advisory

 These critical thinking activities for middle school work well if you teach in a 7th or 8th grade English Language Arts class.
-(Also, 6th grade if you teach at a grade 6-8 middle school.)
+(Also, 6th grade if you teach at a grade 6-8 middle school or junior high school.)

-Making lessons meaningful to students is one way to drive student engagement and participation in class.
+Making the critical thinking process meaningful to students is one way to drive student engagement and participation in class.